BRDLF/AdventOfCode2022/CHANGEBLOG.md

+### Dec 8, 2022
+I'm worried that it's too early for me to get lazy like this.
+There's the idiom "work smarter not harder" and I feel I'm ignoring that.
+With that in mind, this didn't take long, so that's nice at least.
+I'm satisfied but not happy, if that makes any sense.

 ### Dec 7, 2022
 It's starting to get properly messy, now.
 By not thinking ahead in some of these problems i've gotten really sloppy & inefficient.
 But, it's complete.
 I'm thankful for that.